ryedin/site/_services/redis.md

 Deleting can take several minutes.
 Use `info` to check on the status if you like.
 The info command will return a status of 'deleting' until the service is successfully deleted.

+### Using a larger instance type

+By default, creating a redis database will provision a `cache.t2.micro` instance.
+You can also specify a larger instance type: `convox services create redis --name redis1 --instance-type cache.t2.medium`.
+A list of available instance types are on the [AWS elasticache pricing page](https://aws.amazon.com/elasticache/pricing/).

 ### Using a third-party database

 You can use other hosted database services with your Convox app.
 Just set the environment varaible(s) that your app needs to connect as shown above.